Factbox - Contenders for senior jobs in Trump's administration

 FEDERAL RESERVE VICE CHAIRMAN FOR BANK OVERSIGHT

-* John Allison, a former chief executive officer of regional bank BB&T Corp (BBT.N) and former head of the Cato Institute, a libertarian think tank
+* John Allison, a former CEO of regional bank BB&T Corp and former CEO of the Cato Institute, a libertarian think tank

 FOOD AND DRUG ADMINISTRATION

-* Dr. Scott Gottlieb, a venture capitalist, resident fellow at the American Enterprise Institute and former Food and Drug Administration deputy commissioner
+* Dr. Scott Gottlieb, a hedge fund partner and former FDA deputy commissioner

-* Jim O’Neill, a Silicon Valley investor who previously served in the Department of Health and Human Services

-* Debra Wong Yang, a former U.S. attorney who was appointed by former President George W. Bush

 SUPREME COURT VACANCY